OrbsCCG/Orbs-CCG-Wiki/basics/deckbuilding.md

 ## Deck Size

 For constructed play, a deck must contain exactly 50 cards.
-For limited play, a deck must contain exactly 40 cards.
-If you are playing with a limited card pool, and have fewer than 40 cards available, you will be provided with 40 copies of the Empty Vessel card to fill out your deck.
+For limited play, a deck must contain exactly 30 cards.
+If you are playing with a limited card pool, and have fewer than 30 cards available, you will need to add extra copies of the Empty Vessel card to fill out your deck.

 ## Deck Editor